 - Classy design

-- The sweet spot is smaller than the other paddles in its class
+- The sweet spot is smaller than the other paddles in its class.
+If you want a bigger sweet spot you might get the Selkirk 300A XL version.

 Generally speaking, single or double players, 4.0 and above use lighter paddles with good touch and is quick at the net.
 You might beat lower level opponents with the Atomic by pure power but you will have a hard time against more advanced players.